easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_02_Lmod.md

 to make it easy to see if they are installed or not on a system would lead to an overload of modules on the system.

-Similary, admins of a software stack may chose to bundle several libraries or tools that are often used together in a single module (and single installation directory), e.g., to reduce module clutter but also to reduce the length of the search paths for binaries, libraries or manual pages to speed up loading of applications.
+Similarly, admins of a software stack may chose to bundle several libraries or tools that are often used together in a single module (and single installation directory), e.g., to reduce module clutter but also to reduce the length of the search paths for binaries, libraries or manual pages to speed up loading of applications.